Most popular Peruvian crafts during festivities of the year

-We are close to the end of the year and only two months away from starting to prepare for Christmas.
-This recalled the different festivities that are celebrated throughout the year in my country Peru, and how crafts are part of some of them.
+We are close to the end of the year and only two months away from preparing for Christmas.
+It recalled the different festivities celebrated throughout the year in my country Peru, and how crafts are part of some of them.

-Each region of the country has its traditions and festivities, which makes them easily recognizable throughout the country, and it is their crafts that we intend to name in this article.
+Each region has traditions and festivities, making them easily recognizable throughout the country.
+It is their crafts that we intend to name in this article.
 So, let us start with the first day of the year.

 January 1: New Years

 In many cities of the Peruvian highlands, the New Year is received by performing a Ritual of prosperity that includes having an Ekeko at home.
 And what is an ekeko?
 The ekeko, also known as equeco, iquiqu, thunupa, or tonupa, is the small plaster figure of a man who can be dressed in typical Andean clothing, as a beggar or even in a suit, as a businessman.
 The more item-laden the Ekeko is, the greater the promise of wealth to its owner.